 Use of Proceeds.
-The 2022 Bonds are being issued to finance certain projects under Measure RR that assist the District in providing mass transit services primarily using an electrified railway that provides a low-carbon alternative to automobile travel.
-See "PLAN OF FINANCE" and Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION - BART FINANCINGS AND CAPITAL PROGRAMS - System Renewal Program and System Reinvestment Program".
+The 2022 Bonds are being issued to (a) finance certain projects under Measure RR that assist the District in providing mass transit services primarily using an electrified railway that provides a low-carbon alternative to automobile travel, and (b) refinance a portion of the District's substantial investment in projects under Measure AA to enhance resiliency measures and reduce the susceptibility of BART's assets to earthquakes.
+See "PLAN OF FINANCE" and Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION - BART FINANCINGS AND CAPITAL PROGRAMS - System Renewal Program and System Reinvestment Program" and "- Earthquake Safety Program".
 BART's broader sustainability statistics and highlights include the following estimates:

 - (i) 363,611,135 passenger miles traveled in calendar year 2021; - (ii) 78,541 average weekday exits in calendar year 2021; - (iii) 15-mile average trip length in calendar year 2021; - (iv) 15,448 gallons of gasoline saved from all riders for one typical weekday in calendar year 2021; - (v) 301,493 pounds of carbon dioxide equivalent emissions avoided from automobiles otherwise used by riders for one typical weekday in calendar year 2021; - (vi) 944,721,770 megajoules of traction energy in calendar year 2021; - (vii) The vast majority of BART trains are 100% electric, except for trains on BART's Antioch Extension ("eBART"), which was commissioned in May 2018 and relies on renewable diesel as a propulsion fuel; - (viii) In calendar year 2021, 100% of electric traction power was greenhouse gas-free, sourced from hydroelectric, wind facilities and photovoltaic solar facilities; - (ix) In 2021, BART was recognized by the U.S. Environmental Protection Agency's Green Power Partnership, featured as number 58 in its "National Top 100" of public and private organizations demonstrating leadership in clean energy procurement; - (x) Since 1993, BART's Transit-Oriented Development Program has built approximately 3,251 residential units, including 901 affordable units, and 643,690 square feet of office and commercial space.
-The MacArthur Transit Village, which includes 877 high-density residential units, approximately 35,000 square feet of commercial space, and a 481-space BART parking garage, was completed in calendar year 2020; - (xi) In Fiscal Year 2019-20, BART and Valley Transportation Authority opened the Milpitas and Berryessa/North San José stations for passenger service.
-The Berryessa/North San José station was awarded the Envision Platinum Award by The Institute for Sustainable Infrastructure's awards program;
+The MacArthur Transit Village, which includes 877 high-density residential units, approximately 35,000 square feet of commercial space, and a 481-space BART parking garage, was completed in calendar year 2020;

-- (xii) In calendar year 2020, BART began participating in the Metropolitan Transportation Commission's new means-based fare program called Clipper START.
+- (xi) In Fiscal Year 2019-20, BART and Valley Transportation Authority opened the Milpitas and Berryessa/North San José stations for passenger service.
+The Berryessa/North San José station was awarded the Envision Platinum Award by The Institute for Sustainable Infrastructure's awards program; - (xii) In calendar year 2020, BART began participating in the Metropolitan Transportation Commission's new means-based fare program called Clipper START.
 The 18-month pilot program provides discounts to riders between ages 19 and 64 with household incomes no more than twice the federal poverty rate; and - (xiii) BART is currently undertaking the replacement of its legacy fleet of rail cars with its new Fleet of the Future rail cars, which are designed to be at least 7% more energy efficient and have features such as LED lighting, improved regenerative braking, and lightweight exteriors.
 As of April 1, 2022, the District has received 307 new Fleet of the Future rail cars.
 See Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION - BART FINANCINGS AND CAPITAL PROGRAMS - Rail Vehicle Replacement Program."